Yamaha NP V60

 - $329.99 list price

-Below, please take a look at some of the best selling keyboards that are currently available for sale on Amazon:
+Below, please take a look at some of the best selling keyboards that are currently available online:

 Now, let’s move on to the NP V60’s keyboard.